The-Known-Galaxy/archives/sith/persons_of_interest/mandalore_the_vindicated/mandalore_the_vindicated.md

 After defeating the uprising he ensured that the Mandalorians remained allies to the Sith Empire.

 Under his rule the Mandalorians would remain skeptical allies of the Sith Empire, being well-paid by the Empire for their jobs and duties until the conquest of the Eternal Empire.
-It is believed that Artus Lok was defeated during the Eternal Empire’s conquest; he had summoned all clans to fight against the Eternal Empire, yet the Mandalorians were ultimately defeated.
+It is believed that Artus Lok was defeated during the Eternal Empireâ€™s conquest; he had summoned all clans to fight against the Eternal Empire, yet the Mandalorians were ultimately defeated.
 Artus Lok was swarmed and killed by Skytroopers during an invasion by the Eternal Empire, resulting in the death of Mandalore the Vindicated with Shae Vizla taking up the title of Mandalore after his death.